How to Deal With a Difficult Teenager

 Dealing with an Angry Teen

-Parents shouldn’t try to reason with an angry child, according to psychologists with the Love and Logic parenting program that provides resources on ways to forge good family relationships.
-The program offers this tip for dealing with an angry kid: Say something like, “It sounds like you’re mad.
+The program gives an example phrase used by some parents: “It sounds like you’re mad.
 I want to listen and understand, and I will listen when your voice is as calm as mine.
 Come back then.”

 That phrase may have to be repeated many times over, but ultimately, such an approach “teaches children that they are respected”, according to the Love and Logic approach.